This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 As part of these assessments, lenders have to “stress test” a landlord’s entire portfolio rather than just the property they’re lending against.
 Consequently, it can take them longer to approve mortgages for landlords and the amount landlords are able to borrow may be reduced if they can’t stand up to the scrutiny.
 The changes also hinder landlords from using the equity in their existing portfolio to fund further property purchases.

-Limited Company Buy-to-Let Lenders
+Buy to Let Limited Company Lenders

-Due to all the different the buy-to-let tax changes that have been enforced since 2016, more people are purchasing buy-to-lets through limited companies.
-This increase in demand has resulted in an increase in the number of buy-to-let lenders that will accept applications from limited companies.
+Due to all the different the buy to let tax changes that have been enforced since 2016, more people are purchasing buy to lets through limited companies.
+This increase in demand has resulted in an increase in the number of buy to let lenders that will accept applications from limited companies.
 The options and choices for landlords using limited companies have never been better.

-Tax Considerations for Buy-to-Let LTD Companies
+Tax Considerations for Buy to Let LTD Companies

-There are specific tax considerations for buy-to-let limited companies.
+There are specific tax considerations for buy to let limited companies.
 Rental income generated from the buy-to-lets held in a limited company is subject to Corporation Tax, rather than Income Tax..

-Buy-to-Let Limited Company Mortgage Advice
+Buy to Let Limited Company Mortgage Advice

 Everyone’s circumstances are different when it comes to buying property.